-Students are allowed to take the remaining 12 units from outside of the Department of English seminar format to count towards required coursework such as (1) a 4-unit upper division undergraduate course with concurrent enrollment in ENGL 292 for 2-units, (2) ENGL290 Independent Study (starting in second year and pre-arranged with faculty) for 4-units, (3) a graduate seminar from other UC campuses, or (4) graduate seminar from another UCR department.
+Graduate seminar requirements may be achieved by taking any of these course options (1) a 4-unit upper division undergraduate course with concurrent enrollment in ENGL 292 for 2-units, (2) ENGL290 Independent Study (starting in second year and pre-arranged with faculty) for 4-units, (3) a graduate seminar from other UC campuses, or (4) graduate seminar from another UCR department.
 Students wishing to take more than 12 units outside of English seminar format may petition the Director of Graduate Studies (DGS) if they feel that their field(s) of study require more coursework outside of the English Department.
 See Course Registration Guide for details.